 Tradeoffs of using flatpak apps

-Flatpak have caused some controversy in the Linux community, their security model has been questioned.
+Flatpaks have caused some controversy in the Linux community, and their security model has been questioned.
 These quarrels aside, you need to know that using just a few Flatpaks will take a ton of disk space on your phone, as all the foundations for the app will be loaded with them — just don’t use them on a 4GB or 8GB SDHC card.
 Also, as the base flatpaks need to be downloaded and updated, you should have enough bandwith.
 Unless your mobile data plan is truly unlimited, download them over a non-metered connection.

 Now that you have been warned, installing Flatpaks is simple.
 You can do so from Gnome Software or Discover, or just by running

 flatpak install appname.
 You do not need to know the exact name,